notaddtry/practice/README.md

 create .env file in main directory and pass data likely from .env.example

-then in main directory run "npm run db:build" after run "npm run dev"
+then in main directory run "npm run db:build" password in terminal must be in your .env file

+after run "npm run dev"

 front is actualy in "[localhost](http://localhost:5173)"